MA-Mahmudi/nuxt3-composition-builder/README.md

 # Nuxt3 composition builder

-This package in just a fun project which makes our job easier.
+This package is just a fun project which makes our job easier.
 For now, it's just compatible with pinia state manager.
-The in use structure, we found it perfect for our usage in which everything is separated from all other things.
+About the structure, we found it perfect for our usage in which everything is separated from all other things.
 You can see it [below](#The-structure-is-as-following).